-Building a new community on a greenfields site near the water comes with a responsibility to the natural environment.
-This is why the partnership between Sustainable Coastlines and Auranga is so important.
-Auranga is serious about contributing to improved waterways and is including a generous number of parks, reserves, walkways, cycleways and boardwalks as well as planting tens of thousands of native plants in rain gardens, wetlands and along the banks of stream and estuary waterways.
+Auranga is a new community on a greenfields site with a responsibility to the natural environment.
+Auranga is serious about contributing to improved waterways and is including a generous number of parks, reserves, walkways, cycleways and boardwalks as well as planting tens of thousands of native plants in rain gardens, wetlands and along the banks of stream and estuary waterways – this is why the partnership between Sustainable Coastlines and Auranga is so important.

 From September 5 to September 15, Sustainable Coastlines visited three South Auckland schools to deliver our Love Your Water presentation.
 This presentation overviews the amazing freshwater ecosystems that we have in New Zealand, some problems they face and the solutions to these problems.
 The schools’ tour started off with a visit from Auckland Programmes Manager, Fletcher Sunde, to a class of year seven and eights at Hingaia Peninsula School.
 Fletcher said the class was one of the most knowledgeable and enthusiastic classes he’d ever taught.
 This was followed by presentations at Rosehill College, where two classes of year 12 students were hoping to use the opportunity to be involved in the community planting day as a chance to earn credits towards social responsibility achievement standards.
 The school presentation series culminated with a full day of freshwater education at Drury School, where three Sustainable Coastlines staff and two volunteers presented individually to all 18 classes, from year 0 to year 8 – the first time this has been achieved in a large school.